FAFSA got a makeover, and the process is simpler for low-income families.

 It’s no surprise: the FAFSA is a pain, but the Department of Education has been working to make the process hurt a lot less.

-The deadline – June 30, 2021 – is still more than a year away to get financial aid for the 2020-2021 school year, but aid is usually first come first serve.
+The deadline – June 30, 2021 – is still more than a year away to get financial aid for the 2020-2021 school year, but aid is usually first come first served.
 So, you may want to start now.
 Here are some updates on the Free Application for Federal Student Aid from the Department of Education to keep in mind before filing.

 We’ve also included some tips to help the process go smoother.

 Most people qualify for student aid, yet more than 20 percent of undergraduate students didn’t fill out the 2016 FAFSA, according to data from the Department of Education.

 Some of the top reasons why people didn’t file are because students didn’t understand how to apply, and the forms were too much work.
 Here are a few updates the department made to make it easier on students and parents:

 - Now, the FAFSA website will tell you in real-time what items you need for each requirement, and whether you’ve filled it out incorrectly.